patirais/Qiime2/README.md

-# Qiime2
+# Qiime2 for WSL
-Folder that contains the script in Jupyter notebook for Qiime2 tutorials for windows subsystem for linux This is a test for github tutorial
+Folder that will contain the script in Jupyter notebook for Qiime2 tutorials for Windows Subsystem for Linux